 - Lithium batteries are an excellent choice for smoke alarms because they last longer and are more reliable than alkaline batteries.
 Batteries Plus offers the Ultra Life Battery UPVL-X smoke alarm batteries designed to last up to 10 years without being replaced.

 - Batteries Plus also has a large selection of regular and extended-life alkaline batteries if your smoke alarm uses AA or AAA batteries.

-Batteries Plus provides 9V batteries for smoke alarms and carbon monoxide detectors, along with thousands of other batteries for items like cell phones, emergency/exit signs, flashlights and UPS back-ups, all of which are essential items to have in case a fire emergency strikes.
-We also have access to over 10,000 unique light bulbs, including those that should be replaced in emergency/exit signs and flashlights.
-If you need a new flashlight, we stock the widest selection of handheld flashlights, lanterns, head lamps and industrial flashlights, including the Rayovac® Indestructible flashlight.
+Batteries Plus provides versatile 9V batteries for smoke alarms and carbon monoxide detectors, along with thousands of other batteries for items like cell phones, emergency/exit signs, flashlights and UPS back-ups, all of which are essential items to have in case a fire emergency strikes.
+We also have access to over 10,000 unique light bulb types, including those that should be replaced in emergency/exit signs and flashlights.
+If you need a new flashlight, we stock the widest selection of handheld flashlights, lanterns, head lamps and industrial flashlights for your needs.